-The Navy One-Man One-Atmosphere Diving System (NOMOADS) was the first atmospheric diving suit designed and built by the U.S. Navy.
+The Navy One-Man One-Atmosphere Diving System (NOMOADS) was an atmospheric diving suit modified and tested by the U.S. Navy in the 1980s and early 1990s.

-The U.S. Navy tested the JIM suit in 1975 to investigate its capabilities.
+The U.S. Navy tested a JIM-3 suit in 1975 to investigate its capabilities.
 It determined that ADS like JIM were viable underwater tools for salvage work and submarine rescue missions.
 The Navy’s experiments with JIM spurred the development of Navy ADS.
-In1978, Dr. Arthur Bachrach initiated a biomedical assessment study of JIM-4, the sucessor to the original JIM suit.
-The research report Dr. Bachrach produced in 1981 defined the concept of a one-atmosphere diving suit and and offered useful background information for the NOMOADS program.
-Engineer Michael Troffer with NCSC used Dr. Bachrach’s findings to spur engineering studies of NOMOADS.
-Potential mission areas identified for NOMOADS included search, location, recovery, salvage, rescue work, underwater construction, explosive ordnance disposal, and saturation diving support.
+In 1978, Dr. Arthur Bachrach initiated a biomedical assessment study of JIM-4, the sucessor to the JIM-3.
+The research report Dr. Bachrach produced in 1981 defined the concept of a one-atmosphere diving suit and and offered useful background information for the future NOMOADS program.
+Engineer Michael Troffer with Naval Coastal Systems Center (NCSC) ran engineering studies of NOMOADS and identified many potential mission areas, including search, location, recovery, salvage, rescue work, underwater construction, explosive ordnance disposal, and saturation diving support.

 NOMOADS had a maximum depth capability of 2,000 FSW, a maximum bottom time of 40 hours, and the capability to return to the surface from 1,000 FSW in about 10 minutes.
 Its one-atmosphere system afforded a dramatic advantage over saturation diving: whereas a saturation diver would need more than nine days of decompression after returning from 1,000 FSW, a NOMOADS operator needed no decompression time and ran no risk of decompression sickness.